judka-uriel/uriel-book/uriel_en.md

 poorly with the constantly changing demands of the times.
 Despite their rejection of oral laws, the Karaites have their own primitive oral interpretation, and it does not evolve.
 In all the polemics with Karaites known to me, I have sided with the Orthodoxes.
-My worldview <!-- *һashkafah* -->
+My worldview <!-- *hashkafah* -->
 coincides in many ways with the Orthodox one.
 But the problem with the Orthodoxes is that, just as with the Karaites, among the Orthodoxes too the oral laws have ceased developing, and all the accumulated errors can no longer be